-Known for her surrealistic and whimsical collage compositions, Ginny Merett has been a long-standing artist in the Columbia community for over thirty years.
+Known for her whimsical collage compositions, Ginny Merett has been an artist and art educator in the Columbia community for over thirty years.
 She has used various media to create art but for the last decade has chosen to represent everyday events and people using collage techniques and processes.

 Ginny’s work has won several awards and accolades.
 She is the cover and featured artist in The Jasper Magazine, Spring 2019 edition; and received First Place and Second Place Awards at the Rosewood Art and Music Festival, Best in Show at Time for Art sponsored by the Jasper Project; and participated in Women Speak Art Gallery at SC State Library 2017, ArtFields 2019, and numerous other exhibits.